 A dentist, may extract a tooth when the situation is more complicated.
-In many cases, they extract third molars or wisdom teeth.
+In many cases, they do wisdom teeth extractions.

-The dentist will numb the tooth first to make the person more comfortable.
-While a tooth extraction may still be unpleasant, it can be key for relieving dental pain and preventing future problems.
+The dentist will begin numbing the area around the tooth first to ensure you are comfortable during the procedure.
+While a tooth extraction may still be unpleasant, it is used to relieve dental pain and prevent future problems.

-In this article, we outline the different types of tooth extraction and why people need them.
-We also describe preparation and what to expect after the procedure.
+In this article, we outline the different types of tooth extractions and why you might need one.
+We also describe pre-extraction preparation and post-extraction care.

-A tooth extraction is the removal of a tooth.
+A tooth extraction is the removal of a tooth from it’s root.

 Dentists and oral surgeons remove teeth for various reasons.
 Some examples include: